Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 ## Features

-- Read OTLP JSON data from a file: The tool can read OTLP data from a specified file containing data in different formats and send it to an OpenTelemetry collector.
+- Read data from a file: The tool can read data from a specified file containing data in different formats and send it to an OpenTelemetry collector.
  Supported formats are:
   - OTLP Json
   - Statsd